4l3j4ndr4dev/4l3j4ndr4dev/README.md

 - 👋 Hi, I’m @4l3j4ndr4dev
 - 👀 I’m interested in wed development
-- 🌱 I’m currently learning frontend
+- 🌱 I’m currently learning Backend
 - 💞️ I’m looking to collaborate on what i have no idea yet
 - 📫 How to reach me sent ms a message first, I don't like to be call
 -